 The CCIR traces its history back to 1914 when the Superintendents of Insurance from the four western provinces met “to discuss ways and means to secure uniformity in the laws relating to contracts of insurance.”
 By 1917 Ontario had joined what was then called The Association of Provincial Superintendents of Insurance of the Dominion of Canada.
 Over the following decades the name changed several times and the association expanded to include all of the provinces and territories and the federal Office of the Superintendent of Financial Institutions.
 By 1989 the newly renamed Canadian Council of Insurance Regulators had achieved its current form.

-As of April 11, 2013, the Chair of CCIR is Carolyn Rogers, CEO and Superintendent , Financial Institutions Commission, British Columbia.
-The Vice Chairs are, Doug Murphy, Superintendent of Insurance, Nova Scotia, Patrick Déry, Superintendent of Solvency, Autorité des marchés financiers, Québéc, and Philip Howell, Chief Executive Officer and Superintendent of Financial Services, Ontario.
+As of March 30, 2015, the Chair of CCIR is Patrick Déry, Superintendent of Solvency, Autorité des marchés financiers, Québec.
+The Vice Chairs are, Carolyn Rogers, CEO and Superintendent , Financial Institutions Commission, British Columbia, Robert Bradley, Superintendent of Insurance, Prince Edward Island and Brian Mills, Chief Executive Officer and Superintendent of Financial Services, Ontario.

 CCIR’s strategic plan describes a vision for the organization into the future, outlining priorities and initiatives to be undertaken over a three year planning period.

 CCIR has a permanent Secretariat staffed by a Policy Manager and an Administrative Coordinator.
 The Secretariat provides research, project management, technical and administrative support for CCIR’s initiatives.